deployKF/website/content/guides/platform/deploykf-gateway.md

         ## these values configure the deployKF Istio Gateway
         ##
         gateway:

+          ## the "base domain" for deployKF
+          ##  - this domain MUST align with your Ingress hostnames
+          ##  - this domain and its subdomains MUST be dedicated to deployKF
+          ##
+          hostname: deploykf.example.com

+          ## the ports that gateway Pods listen on
-          ## when using an ingress, standard ports are required
+          ##  - for an Ingress, these MUST be the standard 80/443
-          ## (the default in 'sample-values.yaml' are 8080/8443)
+          ##  - note, defaults from 'sample-values.yaml' are 8080/8443
+          ##
           ports:
             http: 80
             https: 443